Tim and Nina Zagat

-Nina S. Zagat (née Safronoff) and her husband, Eugene Henry "Tim" Zagat, Jr. (born 1940, New York City) (pronounced /zəˈɡæt/) are the founders and publishers of Zagat Restaurant Surveys.
+Nina S. Zagat and her husband, Eugene Henry "Tim" Zagat, Jr. (/zəˈɡæt/; born 1940, New York City) are the founders and publishers of Zagat Restaurant Surveys.
 They met at Yale Law School and were both practicing attorneys when they founded Zagat Surveys.

 Law careers

 Nina Zagat was an associate with the Wall Street white shoe firm Shearman & Sterling, where she gained notability acting as Seward Johnson's attorney and author and executor of his 1983 will.
 She represented his widow, Barbara "Basia" Piasecka Johnson, while the will was contested by his children; The Washington Post quotes an affidavit by the children's attorney that described her relationship to her client as "a contemporary, traveling companion and close personal friend whose recompense for loyalty to and support of Basia was the extraordinary compensation."
 Zagat maintained that "she acted according to Seward's instructions" and the suit was settled out of court.

 Both were employed in Paris—he at office of the Hughes Hubbard law firm, and she with Shearman & Sterling.
 While there, they started compiling their own list of Parisian restaurants, of what they liked and didn't like, and conceived the idea for a new type of restaurant ratings guide.